jakewaldron/PlexEmail/README.md

 1. Python 2.7 - 32 bit - https://www.python.org/ftp/python/2.7.9/python-2.7.9.msi
 2. 32 bit DLL for SQLite version 3.8.8.3 - http://www.sqlite.org/2015/sqlite-dll-win32-x86-3080803.zip (Put this into the DLLs folder of the Python installation)
+3. If web reports are wanted, a web server (i.e. Wamp)

 ## Installation (Windows)